tetratelabs/proxy-wasm-go-sdk/doc/OVERVIEW.md

 Given that VMs are created in the thread-local way, sometimes we may want to communicate with other VMs.
 For example, aggregating data or stats, caching data, etc.

-There are two concepts for Cross-VM communications called *Shred Data* and *Shared Queue*.
+There are two concepts for Cross-VM communications called *Shared Data* and *Shared Queue*.

 We also recommend you watch [this talk](https://www.youtube.com/watch?v=XdWmm_mtVXI&t=1168s) for introduction.